Qrows/QWHttpServer/README.md

    * exec "cmake ."
    * exec "make"
    * main executable should have been create at ./build/main
-   * run given a config file, it could be found under ./etc/config inside the repo
+   * run giving it a config file, it could be found under ./etc/config inside the repo